Happily, WordPress have unblocked (my access to) my blog.

 Barford questions ‘to what extent is this [rebel-organised antiquities looting] propaganda being fed to journalists by the state to discredit the rebels against its authority?

-Barford’s distrusted ‘stories written by reporters in far off lands‘ seem to have been written by the Jordan Times‘ (Jordan-based) editor Taylor Luck (@Taylor_Luck); if he included last year’s stories, they would also have been written by Time‘s Lebanon-based correspondents Aryn Baker (@arynebaker) and Majdal Anjar (@MajdalAnjar), and NBC News’ (presumably US-based) online editor Ian Johnston (@IJohnstonNBC).
+Barford’s distrusted ‘stories written by reporters in far off lands‘ seem to have been written by the Jordan Times‘ (Jordan-based) editor Taylor Luck (@Taylor_Luck); if he included last year’s stories, they would also have been written by Time‘s Lebanon-based correspondent Aryn Baker (@arynebaker) and NBC News’ (presumably US-based) online editor Ian Johnston (@IJohnstonNBC).
 Jordan and Lebanon, at least, are not far-away lands.
 Moreover, they are key markets and transit points for the trade in Syrian antiquities, so they’re actually quite good places to investigate that trade.

 However, individual ‘rebel leaders’ have repeatedly and independently ‘defend[ed] their participation in the illegal antiquities trade, deeming it a vital source of funding to sustain their uprising‘.

-A rebel, Jihad Abu Saoud, told Luck that ‘[s]ome days we are fighters; others we are archaeologists’.
+A rebel, Jihad Abu Saoud, told Luck: ‘Some days we are fighters; others we are archaeologists.’
 An FSA coordinator and “excavation” overseer, Abu Mohammed Hamad, told Luck that it was within their ‘right to use whatever resources [they could] find‘ to fund their fight against the Assad regime’s military forces.
 A rebel smuggling overseer, Abu Majed, commented: ‘People may judge us and call us thieves….
 But sometimes you have to sacrifice the past in order to secure the future.’

 ‘Syrian rebels’ told Luck about the ‘excavation teams’ that dug for easily-sold, portable antiquities, and their markets/transit points in Jordan, Turkey and Lebanon.
 FSA ‘rebels and Jordanian security sources’ told Luck about the presence of smugglers (and quantity of smuggled goods) amongst refugees.
 And Syrian rebels and Jordanian merchants, including Amman-based antiquities dealer Mohammed Khalil, affirmed the availability of Syrian artefacts on the Jordanian market.